Kobo eReader: Common attributes

-All Kobo e-readers share a unique pagination system giving users the option to count and reference pages separately within each chapter as opposed to the book as a whole.
-The latter, however, is user selectable as an alternative.
-Up until an update in January 2022 Kobo readers required connection to the Internet during the initial setup phase and did not work until they were connected to Kobo's servers; however, they now support "sideload mode," which allows the reader to be used without registering it to a Kobo account, Kobo e-readers support viewing KEPUB (Kobo's proprietary ebook format based off of the EPUB format), EPUB, Adobe PDF, plain text, HTML, and unprotected Mobipocket (MOBI, PRC) e-books.
+All Kobo e-readers share a unique pagination system which gives users the option to either count and reference pages separately within each chapter, or in the book as a whole.
+Up until an update in January 2022, Kobo readers required connection to the Internet during the initial setup phase and did not work until they were connected to Kobo's servers; however, they now support "sideload mode", which allows the reader to be used without registering it to a Kobo account.
+Kobo e-readers support viewing KEPUB (Kobo's proprietary ebook format based on the EPUB format), EPUB, Adobe PDF, plain text, HTML, and unprotected Mobipocket (MOBI, PRC) e-books.
 Some also support other formats, such as ZIM, unofficially.

-Kobo Elipsa
+Kobo Elipsa 2E

-The Kobo Elipsa was released on 24 June 2021.
-It has a 10.3-inch E-Ink display at 1404x1872 pixels, with a density of 227 ppi.
+The Kobo Elipsa 2E was released on 19 April 2023.
+It has a 10.3-inch E-Ink display at 1404 x 1872 pixels with a density of 227 ppi, 32 GB of Rom, 2 GHz CPU, WiFi 802.11 ac/b/g/n, Bluetooth, USB-C, and an updated stylus.

-It has Allwinner B300 SoC with built-in EDP controller.